Regularization of linear regression model#

 return linalg.solve(A, Xy, assume_a="pos", overwrite_a=True).T

-The code cell above will generate a couple of warnings because the features included both extremely large and extremely small values, which are causing numerical problems when training the predictive model.
+The code cell above can generate a couple of warnings (depending on the choice of solver) because the features included both extremely large and extremely small values, which are causing numerical problems when training the predictive model.
+We will get to that in a bit.

 train_error = -cv_results["train_score"]